justAsascha/terraform-webhosting-module/README.md

-# Challenge Description
+# Webhosting Module

-Write a terraform module to distribute static content from one bucket for /static/ paths, and as default to serve a simple 'hello-world' javascript SPA application from a different bucket.
-Make sure that the distribution is only accessible for certain IP ranges.
+Tterraform module to distribute static content from one bucket for /static/ paths, and as default to serve a simple 'hello-world' javascript SPA application from a different bucket.
+Distribution is only accessible for certain IP ranges.

-The module should:
+The module:
 - take the ARN of an ACM certificate as a parameter.
 - create the necessary S3 bucket with best practices configuration.
 - create route53 HostedZone.
 - create CloudFront web distribution.
 - create relevant DNS entries pointing to the distribution.
 - IP protection implemented as desired.
-- (Bonus): implement basic authentication protection for the distribution.
+- implements basic authentication protection for the distribution.
 (Can be a static username + password)

 - Please document the functionality and how to run the application to the best of your ability in the README.md.
 - Testing is encouraged.